jillesvangurp/inbot-utils/README.md

 # Introduction

-Inbot-utils is a collection of utility classes that we use at [Inbot](http://inbot.io).
-It's where we put anything reusable/valuable enough that it would be inconvenient to not have around.
-Check it out, there's some good stuff in here.
+Inbot-utils is a collection of utility classes that I used at [Inbot](http://inbot.io).
+After Inbot shut down in 2018, I continued using it in other projects and it is still being used at my current start up [FORMATION](https://tryformation.com)

+This is a gathering of small helper functions and utility classes that I created over time that I reach for on new projects.

+It includes:

+- Some helper functions to create various types of hashes using varargs functions
+- A decent bcrypt implementation for password hashing
+- Some helpers for dealing with JWTs
+- Some helpers for encrypting content using AES in a responsible way
+- A replacing input stream for fixing things like new lines in legacy data files
+- A String trie implementation (useful if you need autocomplete)
+- Various things that made sense before I switched to Kotlin to deal with Java's verbosity and lack of expressiveness.

 # Repository move to jillesvangurp

 Inbot the company for which I developed this library originally, is no more.
 So I forked the repository and put it under my own account.
 I will likely change the name at some point.
 Any future releases will be done from here.
+I always was the main author of this and the license has stayed the same throughout (MIT).

 # Install using jitpack.io